 When we moved into our new home, I wanted two things: to make our home more efficient by turning it into a smart home and getting everything organized.
+Being organized and staying on top of cleaning can help your family be more efficient.
 These hacks have helped my family stay on track with our family organization system.

 For the Laundry Room and Closets

 A laundry sorter is a lifesaver!
 Sorting your clothes after you wear them is a million times easier then going through everything on wash day.
 We use this laundry sorter to keep things organized.
 I used labels for the baskets so our kids know where to put their clothing.
 We divide our laundry into darks, lights, whites, and towels/sheets.

 A cubbie system or mudroom is a great landing place for when your family gets home.
 This is where your kids backpacks, coats, and shoes will go.
 Think of it as the place to collect all the things before your family steps foot into your home.
 Once or twice a week you can go in to declutter the mudroom and start fresh.

 The mudroom is also a great place to put a command station chalkboard with weekly reminders for your family.